 Importantly, before the VCF will consider any claim, the eligible 9/11-related health condition must be certified by the World Trade Center Health Program.
 There are also strict registration deadlines, as well as specific procedures that must be followed when submitting a claim.

 Contact an Experienced 9/11 Victim Compensation Fund Attorney

 If you were a responder or survivor who developed an eligible 9/11-related health condition, you may be entitled to compensation from the 9/11 Victim Compensation Fund.
 Trying to navigate the VCF claims process can be overwhelming and confusing — but you don’t have to go through it alone.
 The Dearie Law Firm, P.C. has represented thousands of first responders, firemen, police officers, volunteers, office workers, New York City residents, and many others who have suffered 9/11-related health conditions, helping them obtain the compensation they’re entitled to receive from the VCF.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.